SAVING THE HAWAIIAN PETREL

 The Hawaiian petrel is on a collision course with human development.
 During the fledging season in Kauai, critically imperiled Hawaiian petrels heading to sea are attracted to bright lights in and around the lights of luxury resorts, which are situated on coastal bluffs on the North Shore of Kauai, an important seabird flyway.
 Trapped in the lights’ glare, the confused birds circle repeatedly until they fall to the ground from exhaustion or strike the resort’s buildings.
 Light pollution from resorts is the leading cause of deaths and injuries of imperiled seabirds in Kauai, while bird collisions with power lines are another cause of mortality — and the Center is working hard to save them from both threats.

-In spring 2010, we and allies filed notice of intent to sue the St. Regis Princeville Resort — as well as taking on the Kaua’i Island Utility in court.
+In 2010, the Center and allies filed notice of intent to sue the St. Regis Princeville Resort — as well as taking on the Kaua’i Island Utility in court.
 The next year, the U.S. Fish and Wildlife Service issued a permit detailing the actions the utility must take to reduce the number of imperiled seabirds it kills and injures each year and to offset unavoidable harm.